Skip to content

 Reviews

-Reviews – Michael Matthews
+Michael Matthews Reviews

 Born in Gander, Newfoundland, Matthews was shaped by a life that crossed borders—geographic, musical, and poetic.
 He studied with Aurelio de la Vega and Larry Austin in the United States, later earning a Ph.D. from the University of North Texas.
-His music has since traveled widely, performed and recorded across continents.
+His music has since traveled widely, performed and recorded internationally.

 Recent works like Bloody Jack, a stark and luminous song cycle based on poems by Dennis Cooley, show his continued fascination with inner landscapes and layered histories.
 Performed by Dawn Bruch-Wiens and Laura Loewen, the piece has drawn attention for its haunting beauty and narrative depth.